Euro edges down, dollar hovers around two-year high

 Markets currently price in 125 bps in rate cuts from the ECB next year.

+"Lagarde optimism hints at further cautious cuts," said MUFG analysts in a note, but added that there was an "element of caution" in the ECB president's comments due to a still-high level of services inflation.

+"Our view for the forecast profile for euro/dollar remains that the euro will drop to around the parity level in the first quarter of next year before then stabilising and recovering moderately in the second half of the year."

-The yen loitered around 156 per dollar on Monday, raising the possibility of intervention.
+The yen loitered around 157 per dollar on Monday, keeping alive the possibility of intervention.

 In a holiday-curtailed week, trading volumes are likely to thin out as the year-end approaches.